Constitution of the Putney Branch of the British Sub-Aqua Club (Putney BSAC)

 - The Branch year shall run from the 1st October to 30th September.

-- Membership of the Branch shall be subject to proposal and seconder and is at the discretion of the Committee.
+- Membership of the Branch shall be at the discretion of the committee.
 There shall be three classes of membership of the Branch, social, full and instructor.
 Social membership is open to members who do not participate in diving activities in the year.
 Instructor members are full members who have attained BSAC Open Water Instructor qualification.
 Subscription rates for the classes of membership for the ensuing year shall be agreed by the Annual General Meeting.

 - Any General Meeting other than the Annual General Meeting shall be known as a Special General Meeting and must be, on the receipt of a request to do so signed by at least twelve paid-up full members and giving the reason therefore, within two months thereof be convened by the Committee on giving fourteen days notice to all paid-up full and social members.